floooh/floooh.github.io/_posts/2020-02-17-sokol-gfx-backend-tour-gl.md

 backend-specific DLLs which can be loaded into and used from the same executable.

-A new backend is created by implementing a specific set of structs and functions and then wrapping those structs and functions into backend-agnostic type- and function names which are then used by the higher-level parts of sokol-gfx.
+A new backend is created by implementing a specific set of structs and functions and then wrapping those structs and functions into general type- and function names which are then used by the higher-level parts of sokol-gfx.

 All structs and functions belonging to a specific backend have a specific